PHPSocialNetwork/phpfastcache-bundle/README.md

 * See the file Docs/Example/app/AppKernel.php for more information.

-#### :rocket: Accelerate your app by making use of PhpFastCache service
+#### :rocket: Step 4: Accelerate your app by making use of PhpFastCache service

 ```php
 public function indexAction(Request $request)